aeevered/elected-officials-data-acquisition/docs/README.md

 * The monitoring will also be one of the most important parts to this data acquisition process.
 Testing and monitoring will be included to check for whether the data extraction has completed successfully and whether the structured data is as expected.

 2. How do we know that data is complete?
-In case of incompleteness, how should this be reflected in the data and when is the threshold for good enough?
+In case of incompleteness, how should this be reflected in the data and what is the threshold for good enough?

-* The `fact_jurisdiction_coverage_snapshot` table is designed as a QA reference table to be able to see the completeness of data by jurisdiction,
+* The `fact_jurisdiction_coverage_snapshot` table is designed as a QA reference table to be able to see the completeness of data by jurisdiction.

 3. How to best track changes in the data?